Ali Brustofski

 Allison "Ali" Brustofski (born October 4, 1993) is an American singer-songwriter from Oakland, New Jersey.
 She was a finalist on The CW television network's singing show, The Next: Fame Is at Your Doorstep in 2012, and the 2011 winner of New York's Z100 radio station's "Hometown Hero" competition, in which around 400 up-and-coming musicians participated.
 As a songwriter, Brustofski won the 2009 NYC Songwriters Circle's "Young Songwriter Award".
 On television, her original song "Rewind" was featured in two episodes of NBC's The Voice.

 Brustofski is a successful YouTuber who performs cover versions of well-known artists like Katy Perry and David Guetta.
 As of October 2015, her YouTube channel had nearly 100 million total video views and more than a half a million subscribers.
 She released her first original EP Dream Big independently in 2013.

 Music career

 YouTube

-After spending several years performing in musical theater and recording voiceovers, Ali Brustofski uploaded her 1st video to YouTube in December 2008.
+After spending several years performing in musical theater and recording voiceovers, Brustofski uploaded her 1st video to YouTube in December 2008.
 Up to June 2014, she has uploaded over 180 videos, including over 120 music videos.